owntracks/booklet/docs/guide/clients.md

 ## Clients

 Using our OwnTracks app is cool, but what do you do with the location data the apps send (i.e. _publish_) to the MQTT broker?
 We have some suggestions.
-(Do remember however, that you cannot do this in [_public mode_](scenarios.md).)

 You know that OwnTracks _publishes_ location information to an MQTT or HTTP endpoint.
 The data it publishes is transferred in a particular format called [JSON](http://json.org), and [this is what it looks like](../tech/json.md).